cjdd3b/smart-rotator-demo/README.md

 </tbody>
 </table>

-Individual comments are then assigned to particular topics, as appropriate, and presented to the user in the form of a rotator.
+Individual comments are then assigned to particular topics, based on the words they contain, and presented to the user in the form of a rotator.

 Conclusion
 ----------